topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ```

 This script configures GPIO89 as a digital output and toggles its state every 1 second.
-When executed, the LED connected to GPIO89 will blink 10 times—turning on for 1 second and then off for 1 second repeatedly.
-After 10 cycles, the script will exit and automatically unexport the GPIO.
+When executed, the LED connected to GPIO89 blinks 10 times, turning on for 1 second and then off for 1 second repeatedly.
+After 10 cycles, the script exits and automatically unexports the GPIO.

-To stop the script early, press Ctrl+C.
+To stop the script early, press **[Ctrl+C]**.
 In either case, the pin will be properly released and cleaned up.

 **Note**: This setup assumes a direct LED connection.
-For safe and long-term operation, it is strongly recommended to use a current-limiting resistor (e.g., 220Ω) in series with the LED to prevent excessive current draw and protect the GPIO pin from potential damage.
+For safe and long-term operation, it is strongly recommended to use a current-limiting resistor (for example, 220Ω) in series with the LED to prevent excessive current draw and protect the GPIO pin from potential damage.

 <br/><br/><br/>

 ### 7.1.2 Button
 A push button is a basic input device commonly used to demonstrate digital input handling through GPIO.
-This section demonstrates how to connect and use from a basic button module using the D3-G board.
+This section demonstrates how to connect and use from a basic button module using the TOPST D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)
 - Breadboard (x1)
 - Button (x1)
-- male to female jumper wire (x2)
+- Male to female jumper wire (x2)
 - DC 5V Power Adapter (x1)
 - USB to TTL Serial Cable (x1)